Best password managers for Windows 10 & 11

 How to choose the best Windows 10 password manager

+- Zero-knowledge architecture.
 All reputable password managers implement the zero-knowledge architecture, which means that the service provider can’t have access to any of your passwords or other data.
+Make sure that a provider you’re about to select compiles with one.

 What is the best free Windows password manager?